ryanmeasel/dotfiles/README.md

 ## To do

-- Include Atom configuration
+- Add Atom config
-- Update vimrc and theme
+- Update vimrc
+- Apply consistent theme
+- Combine install scripts into one